dominicparga/osmgraphing/notes.md

 ## Ideas

+### General

+- Rename master to nightly
+- Reduce number of provided algos in shortest-path-factory (shortest == fastest with same metric-idx...).
+- Update README (`"Memory-usage and performance have been better, but now, the graph supports multiple metrics."` -> it's great again)
 - Use log::debug by flag

+### Documentation

+- Write down alternative implementation-approaches
+  - Implement shortcut-edges more memory-efficient storing list of costs per src-dst-pair instead of per edge.
+  - Routing from src-node to dst-node where dst-node has at least the city-level of the src-node.

+### Extend tests

+- extend routing-tests
   - implement tests comparing upcoming ch-dijkstra with normal dijkstra on isle-of-man
   - implement routing-tests for parsed pbf-files (just comparing src-id, dst-id and length)
+- Take results from actions of commit f28d88a for parsing-tests (fmi).

+### Extend configs

+- extend configs
   - flag: keep metric or not -> save memory
-- Write down alternative implementation-approaches
-  - Implement shortcut-edges more memory-efficient storing list of costs per src-dst-pair instead of per edge.
-  - Routing from src-node to dst-node where dst-node has at least the city-level of the src-node.
+- Implement `config-settings` for nodes (e.g. coordinates in float vs unsigned integral)

+### Extend parsing

 - Use preprocessing-phase for `pbf`-parser to count edges and allocate memory accordingly.
-- Implement `config-settings` for nodes (e.g. coordinates in float vs unsigned integral)
-- Replace duration in milliseconds by seconds.
-- Reduce number of provided algos in shortest-path-factory (shortest == fastest with same metric-idx...).
-- Take results from actions of commit f28d88a for parsing-tests (fmi).

 [kde/marble]: http://api.kde.org/4.x-api/kdeedu-apidocs/marble/html/namespaceMarble.html